aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-identity-assertion-authz-grant.md

 Implementation notes:

-* If the IdP is multi-tenant and uses the same `issuer` for all tenants, the Resource Application will already have IdP-specific logic to determine the tenant from OIDC (e.g. the `hd` claim in Google) and will need to use that if the IdP also has only one client registration for the Resource Application.
+* If the IdP is multi-tenant and uses the same `issuer` for all tenants, the Resource Application will already have IdP-specific logic to determine the tenant from the OpenID Connect ID Token (e.g. the `hd` claim in Google) or SAML assertion, and will need to use that if the IdP also has only one client registration for the Resource Application.
 * `sub` should be an opaque ID, as `iss`+`sub` is unique.
 The IdP might want to also include the user's email here, which it should do as a new `email` claim.
 This would let the app dedupe existing users who may have an account with an email address but have not done SSO yet.